-He says Indian art was never meant to be decorative, and any decorative element that exists may have come from the west.
-He does not even miss talking about the art of the ages that is not available to us and was probably made in perishable material like wood or clay and hence not survived.
-He places the genesis of stone art in wood based on the earliest designs that it imitates from wood carving continuity in art.
-He traces the cult of sun and fire, Yaksha and Nagas to the remote past, beyond what we know through excavations.
+He says Indian art was never meant to be decorative.
+And any decorative element that exists may have come from the west.
+He does not even miss talking about the art of the ages that is not available to us.
+And was probably made in perishable material like wood or clay and hence not survived.
+He places the genesis of stone art in wood based on the earliest designs that it imitates from wood carving continuity in the art.
+He traces the cult of sun and fire, Yaksha, and Nagas to the remote past.
+Beyond what we know through excavations.

 He says that apparent predominance of Buddhist art is mainly due to special circumstances of patronage leading to abundant production in certain centers.
 And does not really mean any submergence of Brahminical tradition.
 He concludes that early Buddhist art is the art of the people.
 While the medieval art is by the monks only.
 He relates Great Enlightenment of Buddha to the awakening of the race from innocence to consciousness implied in the passage from Vedic to Vedantic thought.
 For Gupta period, considered to be the golden age of Indian art, he says ‘The sum of Indian culture is so rich, so fully organized and so conscious that we can hardly fail to regard the preceding half a millennium as the period of high creative activity in the whole development of Hindu Civilization.
 An activity to be regarded as the formal and material embodiment of Great Enlightenment’.